 The Cooperative Engineering Education Program (or the "co-op program" as it is generally known) is a program within the Swanson School of Engineering whereby the student engineer's educational experience is enhanced by a series of challenging, highly relevant, "real world" work sessions.
 Rotating semesters at work with semesters at school does this.
-Typically, the first work rotation is after the end of the sophomore year or the first term of the junior year, and each work rotation lasts four months.
+Typically, the first work rotation is after the end of the sophomore year or the first term of the junior year, and students can complete three 4 month or two 6 month rotations.
 This is a popular and highly successful program: co-op salaries are excellent and the work experience gained is invaluable as well.
 More information can be found on the co-op program's website.

 Partial List of Companies

 Participating companies range from small to large, public to private, Pittsburgh-based to international.
-Participating co-op companies that hire IEs include: Connors Group, Curtiss-Wright EMD, FedEx, H. J. Heinz, Hershey, LMI, Mine Safety Appliances (MSA), UPS, and Walt Disney Company.
+Participating co-op companies that hire IEs include: Connors Group, Curtiss-Wright EMD, FedEx, H. J. Heinz, Logile, LMI, Mine Safety Appliances (MSA), Stores Consulting, Siemens, Tindall, UPS, Walt Disney Company, and West Monroe Partners.

 Industrial Engineering Credit for Co-op

-During each co-op rotation the student must register for 1 credit of ENGR 1090.
-Students may substitute three co-op rotations for one of their technical electives.
-At the end of the co-op experience the student is required to turn in a written technical report detailing the entire co-op experience.
-Completion of a minimum of three rotations and the report entitles three credits of ENGR 1090 to substitute for one technical elective.
-If a report is not turned in, the student will still get a grade of S/U (Satisfactory/Unsatisfactory) for ENGR 1090 - however it will not be possible to count this as a technical elective.
+During each co-op rotation the student must register for 1 or 1.5 credits of ENGR 1090.
+Students may substitute three credits (with "S" grades) of ENGR 1090 for one of their technical electives.
+At the end of the co-op experience the student is required to turn in a written technical report (see below for Report Requirements) to the IE Department.
+This report should detail the entire co-op experience.
+If a report is not turned in, the student will still get a grade of S/U for each credit of ENGR 1090 - however it will not be possible to count these as a technical elective.

 As part of the requirements to earn credit for a technical elective for ENGR 1090, industrial engineering students are required to submit a co-op report.
-This report is expected to be a professional technical document similar to a report published in a technical journal and contain no typographical or grammatical errors.
+This report is expected to be a professional technical document (although it should be written in first person) and contain no typographical or grammatical errors.
 At a minimum, it should contain the following:

-5. Description of Activities: This section should provide a detailed description of all projects and assignments carried out at the company during the course of each of the work rotations undertaken by the student.
+- Description of Activities: This section should provide a detailed description of all projects and assignments carried out at the company during the course of each of the work rotations undertaken by the student.
 The activities should be arranged chronologically.
 The write-up must clearly bring out the relationships between the assignments carried out and the student's coursework and academic program at Pitt.
-Note: the description should specifically discuss any projects/activities that were completed within multi-disciplinary teams.
-Describe your role and the challenges you faced in working across disciplines.
+The description should also specifically discuss how the co-op experience improved your ability to function effectivley as part of a professional workplace team.

 DEADLINES: The report must be turned into the departmental co-op advisor in the term in which the student plans to graduate (a specific date will be provided at the beginning of each fall and spring semester).